nanobox-io/nanobox-docs/source/getting-started/dev-workflow.html.md

 Once deployed, apps are managed and scaled in your [Nanobox dashboard](https://dashboard.nanobox.io).
 For the deep dive into application management, read through the [App Management docs](/app-management/).

 ## Collaborate
 Since all configuration and architectural information is housed in your `boxfile.yml`, apps can be easily shared and actively developed by teams of any scale without having to worry about the nuances of different machines.
-Collaborators simply need a copy of the project on their local machine and run `nanobox dev`.
-Nanobox will provision an identical virtual dev environments on all machines.
+Collaborators simply need a copy of the project on their local machine and run `nanobox dev up`.
+Nanobox will provision an identical virtual dev environment on all machines.